Skip to Content

 Tavë kosi

-Tavë Kosi, named Albania’s unofficial national dish, is a casserole dish made of seasoned lamb meat and rice, and topped with kos (soured goat milk).
+Tavë Kosi, named Albania’s unofficial national dish, is a casserole dish, reminiscent of a Greek moussaka, that is made of seasoned lamb meat and rice, and topped with kos (soured goat milk).

 The meal originated in the town of Elbasani in the 15th century but has become popular across Albania, Kosovo and Turkey, where it is known as Elbasan Tava and is garnished with bechamel sauce instead of kos.

-The original dish has been modified over time and now tends to be coated with a sauce composed of yogurt and eggs, rather than soured milk.
+The original dish has been adapted over time – the meat and rice filling now tends to be topped with a sauce of yogurt and eggs, rather than soured milk.
 Another popular variation, tavë kosi me mish pule, substitutes chicken meat for lamb.

 Gjizë